 INSTANT POT MASHED POTATOES

-When cooking for a large crowd, I like to save stovetop and oven space by using my Instant Pot to make ahead mashed potato.
-They stay warm in the pot while it is sealed and taste tremendous and stay fluffy with the addition of cream cheese without drying out.
+When cooking for a large crowd, I like to save stovetop and oven space by using my Instant Pot to make mashed potatoes.
+They stay warm in the pot while it’s sealed and taste tremendous and stay fluffy with the addition of cream cheese, without drying out.
 (See below for recipe)

 No Instant Pot?
 No problem.
 Save time by not peeling the potatoes before boiling them.
 Just simmer for 15 minutes, wait until cool enough to handle and rub the skins off before mashing for a rustic mash.

 2-3 days before: Make pie dough and par-bake your pie crusts.
-After they have baked off, freeze them for the night before Thanksgiving when you will fill and assemble.
+After they’re baked, freeze them for the night before Thanksgiving when you’ll fill and assemble.
 (See below for recipe)

 Always make one extra round of dough for Thanksgiving leftover pot pie.
-One of my hacks is that I serve vegetables (onions, peas, and carrots) so that all the leftovers can go into the above mentioned leftover Thanksgiving Turkey Potpie.
+One of my hacks is that I serve vegetables (onions, peas, and carrots) so all the leftovers can go into the Thanksgiving leftover turkey pot pie.

 Prep and cut all vegetables.
-The night before the feast, while I am baking my pies, I prep my frozen peas and cover them, so all I have to do is pop in the microwave.
-I cut my carrots into batons for roasted thyme carrots with goat cheese (see recipe below), and I thaw out my pearl onions for creamed onions (see recipe below).
-I prep all the dressing bread cubes and chopped veggies, and I bag it all up, so there is no chopping that needs to be done thanksgiving AM.
+The night before the feast, while I’m baking my pies, I prep my frozen peas and cover them, so all I have to do is pop in the microwave.
+I cut my carrots into batons for roasted thyme carrots with goat cheese (see recipe below), and I thaw out pearl onions for creamed onions (see recipe below).
+I prep all the dressing bread cubes and chopped veggies, and I bag it all up, so there’s no chopping that needs to be done thanksgiving AM.

 RHODES DINNER ROLLS

 Rhodes dinner rolls are a favorite holiday helper.
-I love that I can bake them the morning of the feast and that they taste like hot fresh rolls that I baked from scratch.
+I love that I can bake them the morning of the feast and that they taste like hot fresh rolls baked from scratch.
 They can be prepped and defrosted in the refrigerator overnight, where they slow rise so I can bake fresh on the day of the feast.
 These rolls are the perfect size for late-night turkey “sammies,” so make sure you make some extra.

 GRAVY HELPERS AND HACKS